thrashemall/P2P-Search-Engine/README.md

 ```

 This will initialize a node with 1 port number, greater than the bootstrap_port.
+NOTE: that nodes listen for maximum of 40 seconds and then close the socket, in order to ensure the socket will be reusable.
+This timout time can be easily change in the listen() method in the peer_search_simplified.rb file.

 Nodes index and search for keyword and url pairs as follows:
 ```